Why Doesn’t My Rank Match With AccuRanker?

-The majority of keywords are added with only a “Search Locale” but no location, rightly so if Local SEO is not a priority.
+The majority of keywords are added with a “Search Locale” but no location.
+This is correct if Local SEO isn’t a priority.

-To see which your location it gives you, go to the bottom of the SERP page.
+To see which location you are searching for, go to the bottom of the SERP page.

 Why does this matter?

-If your Search Locale is “Denmark” with no location, we are essentially doing a clean Google.dk search and blocking Google’s ability track our location, to provide the most accurate data.
+If your Search Locale is “Denmark” with no location, we are essentially doing a clean Google.dk search and blocking Google’s ability to track our specific location and provide the most accurate data.

-We would recommend re-adding the keywords with the location that Google is tracking you for.
+We would recommend re-adding the keywords with the location that Google is tracking for.

-The locations bar in “adding keywords” can take in all locations that are also in Google Maps, you are not only limited to the ones it suggests.
+The locations bar in “adding keywords” can consider all locations that are also in Google Maps.
+This means you aren’t limited to the ones it suggests.

-Using AccuRanker’s Live SERP feature allows you to see the SERP that AccuRanker is reading, determined by the settings you’ve chosen.
+Using AccuRanker’s Live SERP Checker lets you see the SERP that AccuRanker is reading, determined by the settings you’ve chosen.